 Our mission is to increase the visibility, use and impact of longitudinal population studies, data and research.
 We are funded by the UKRI Economic and Social Research Council (ESRC) and based in the UCL Social Research Institute.

-Find our more about our free, online resources for researchers:
+Find out more about our free, online resources for researchers below!

-CLOSER Discovery – search, explore and assess content from multiple UK longitudinal population studies.
+CLOSER Discovery – the UK’s most detailed research tool for longitudinal data – allows users to search, explore and assess content from multiple UK longitudinal population studies.

 Our Discovery platform contains metadata from 11 UK longitudinal population studies and includes: